 As we all know, sending off university applications can be an experience which is both exciting and daunting in equal measure.
 With so many different factors to take into account – such as money, distance from home, the course you want to study, the graduate prospects afterwards, and so on – the applications process can become somewhat overwhelming and seem to take over your life outside of school, which, of course, is already busy enough with exam preparation and your social life!

 However, in this article, I’m here to help.
-After attending two very different universities – Birmingham and Cambridge – and sending off my fair share of applications, I share my top 10 things I wish someone had told me before I applied to university, in order to make the process as enjoyable and stress-free for you as possible.
+After attending two very different universities – Birmingham and Cambridge – and sending off my fair share of applications, I share my top 10 things to know before applying to university, in order to make the process as enjoyable and stress-free for you as possible.

 This is easier said than done, I know, but being a student is very much about learning how to manage money: it’s one of the most valuable skills you can learn, and then when you have a full-time income, you will be set for life!
 Being short of money at university is quite normal, and you can always work part-time to help keep your bank balance topped up (as long as it doesn’t detract from your degree or university experience).

 Undoubtedly, studying a university-level degree in the UK in 2018 is an expensive thing to do, and will most likely require you to take out at least one loan to cover the costs.
 That said, it is healthy to think about this loan repayment as a kind of graduate tax: it will be taken out of your wages gradually, and, as of April this year, the repayment threshold will be raised from £21,000 to £25,000.

 In other words, you now will not have to pay back your student loan until you are earning over £25,000 per year, and, as you hopefully already know, the debt will be cleared after 30 years if you’ve not repaid it anyway.
 For more information on how the loan repayment system works, check out this link.